Cell Modules for Type $A$ Webs: The Category of Type Webs

-The composition of the map from $V_k$ to $V_i\otimes V_j$ and the map from $V_i\otimes V_j$ to $V_k$ again is a multiple of the identity map on $V_k$.
-Indeed, let $\qn n = (q^{n} - q^{(n-1})/(q-q^{-1})$ be the $n$-th quantum number.
-Then if $\qn n ! = \qn n \qn {n-1} \cdots \qn 1$ and $\gaussianquant n r = \qn n! / (\qn r ! \qn {n-r}!)$, the multiple is $\gaussianquant k j =\gaussianquant k i$.
+The composition of the map from $V_k$ to $V_{\underline{ij}}$ and the map from $V_{\underline{ij}}$ to $V_k$ again is a multiple of the identity map on $V_k$.
+Indeed, let $\qn n = (q^{n} - q^{-n})/(q-q^{-1})$ be the $n$-th quantum number.
+Then if $\qn n ! = \qn n \qn {n-1} \cdots \qn 1$ and $\gaussianquant n r = \qn n! / (\qn r ! \qn {n-r}!)$, the multiple is $\gaussianquant k j =\gaussianquant k i$\cite[eq.
+2.4]{cautis_kamnitzer_morrison_2014}.

+We will often use the notation $\delta = [2]$ so that, for example, $[3] = \delta^2-1$ and $[4] = \delta^3-2\delta$ in order to make complex polynomials of quantum numbers more readable.
+As such, the quantum numbers actually are members of $\Z[\delta] = \Z[q+q^{-1}]$ and it is a remarkable fact that the quantum binomial coefficients are too.

 \begin{remark} Our analysis will actually hold over any pointed ring wherein $q$ is not a root of unity.
-In these characteristics, all the quantum numbers are invertable and so the necessary objects will be well defined.
+In these characteristics, all the quantum numbers are invertible and so the necessary objects will be well defined.
 When $q$ is specialised to a root of unity, certain quantum numbers and quantum binomial coefficients will vanish, and the required clasps will not be well defined.
+In fact, specialisation of $q$ to a root of unity corresponds to the specialisation of $\delta$ to a root of some quantum number.

-See~\cite{martin_spencer_2021} for the correct idempotents in the $A_1$ case. \end{remark}
+See~\cite{burrull_libedinsky_sentinelli_2019,martin_spencer_2021} for the correct idempotents in the $A_1$ case over positive characteristic with $q=1$, and $q$ a nontrivial root of unity, respectively. \end{remark}

-To provide an easier-to-work with category, we introduce the category of \emph{webs} or \emph{spiders}.
-This category denoted $\text{\textbf{Sp}}_n$ is diagrammatic and is equivalent as a category to $\text{\textbf{Fund}}_n$.
+To provide a convenient category in which to work, we introduce the category of \emph{webs} or \emph{spiders}.
+This category denoted $\text{\textbf{Sp}}_n$ is diagrammatic and is equivalent as a category to $\text{\textbf{Fund}}_n$ and then by isomorphism to $\text{\textbf{Fund}}^+_n$.
 Thus we can think of these interchangeably.